NurazimRoizan/dissertation-com3610/README.md

 ## Running the Application in VS Code

-1. **Open the project in VS Code:** Open the root directory of the project in VS Code.
+1.  **Open the project in VS Code:**
+    * Open the root directory of the project in VS Code.
+    * Ensure you have the necessary Java extensions installed (e.g., the Extension Pack for Java from Microsoft).
+VS Code should automatically detect the project structure and the external libraries located in the `lib` folder.

-2. **Add external libraries to the classpath:**
+2.  **Run the application:**
+    * Navigate to and open the App.java file (the one containing the `main` method).
+    * Right-click anywhere within the editor window showing the main file.
+    * Select "Run Java" from the context menu.

+3.  **Troubleshooting: If Libraries Aren't Detected (Unlikely):**
+    * In most cases, the external libraries (`.jar` files) in the `lib` folder will be automatically added to the project's classpath by VS Code's Java extensions.
+    * However, **if** you encounter compilation errors or runtime `ClassNotFoundException` errors indicating that libraries are missing, you may need to add them manually:
-   - In the EXPLORER view, expand the "Referenced Libraries" section in the bottom left of the VS Code window.
+        * In the VS Code EXPLORER view (usually on the left sidebar), find the **Java Projects** section.
-   - Click the "+" button to add JAR files.
+        * Expand your project node.
+        * Right-click on the **Referenced Libraries** node.
+        * Choose the option to add JARs (it might look like a '+' icon or be in the context menu).
-   - Navigate to the `lib` folder in your project and select all the JAR files you need to include.
+        * Navigate to the `lib` folder within your project directory.

-3. **Run the application:**
-   - Open the main Java file.
-   - Right-click in the file and select "Run Java".
+        * Select all the required `.jar` files and confirm their addition.
+        * Try running the application again (Step 2).